PalakSen011/SkillSync/README.md

-# React + Vite
+# SkillSync

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Skill Sync is a platform designed to connect individuals with opportunities that align with their skills.
+The project aims to streamline skill assessment, opportunity discovery, and connection for personal and professional growth.